StefanoConsonni/omnifood/README.md

 ## General info

 A beautiful landing page built for a Tech Company.
-The page if fully responsive for all screen dimensions.
+The page if fully responsive for all screen sizes.
 All the images used for the project have been optimized for better performance.
+Specific favicons for android and apple devices have been added.

 ## Demo